 - Remedial Action Schemes (RAS)

-Protective systems that typically utilize a combination of conventional protective relays, computer-based processors, and telecommunications to accomplish rapid, automated response to unplanned power system events.
+Protective systems that typically utilize a combination of conventional protective relays, computer-based processors, and telecommunications to accomplish rapid, automated response (including Outages) to unplanned power system events.
 Also, details of RAS logic and any special requirements for arming of RAS schemes, or changes in RAS programming, that may be required.
 Remedial Action Schemes are also referred to as Special Protection Systems.

 - Special Protection System (SPS)